Ñusta: After the Spanish conquest

-The Spanish system was strictly patriarchal, whereas Inca societies were based on gender parallelism, as an extrapolation of their religious ideologies.
-These conflicting notions between empires caused the original Andean system to fall apart.
-However, there is still some presence of gender parallelism across the structures despite the Spanish Crown's overarching influence over these small local units.
-In pre-conquest Andean societies, women had different roles from men yet complementary to men's roles.
-As a result, they were equally valuable in terms of societal contribution.
+The Spanish system was strictly patriarchal, whereas Incan society practiced gender parallelism as an extrapolation of their religious ideologies.
+These conflicting systems caused the original Andean system to fall apart.
+However, gender parallelism still linger to some extent across Peruvian society despite the Spanish Crown's overarching influence.
+In pre-conquest Andean societies, women's roles were different from yet complementary to men's, making them equally valuable in terms of societal contribution.
 For example, even though men's authority did not equal women's authority, women's authority was recognized in traditional indigenous structures.

-Andean gender roles were complementary in nature, and both genders were considered necessary to the proper functioning of the Inca empire.
-The societal ideal of male and female co-leadership originated with the Inca religious belief that the gods they worshipped displayed both masculine and feminine traits.
+Andean gender roles were complementary in nature, and both genders were considered necessary to the proper functioning of the Incan empire.
+The societal ideal of male and female co-leadership originated with the Incan religious belief that the gods they worshipped displayed both masculine and feminine traits.
 A cacical couple was considered to be more powerful than an individual man or woman.
-Inca origin stories describe a founding noble couple.
-Members of Inca social groups (ayllus) could trace their lineage back to a common ancestral couple, and leadership positions in ayllus, as in the Inca royal family, were hereditary.
+Incan origin myths describe a founding noble couple.
+Members of Incan communities (ayllus) could trace their lineage back to a common ancestral couple, and leadership positions in ayllus, as in the Incan royal family, were hereditary.

-It is important to note that in Inca society, the notions of gender equality only existed in theory.
-In practice, when the Incas consolidated their control over the Andes, the elite claimed control over all women in the empire, and consequently, controlled the distribution of women.
-Furthermore, men always had the highest status positions in places where the spheres joined.
-Scholars have additionally stressed that in the case of the Andean peoples, women did most of the work: they raised children, cooked, produced cloth, and worked alongside men in the fields.
+In Incan society, the notion of gender equality existed in theory only.
+In practice, when the Incas consolidated their control over the Andes, the elite claimed control over all women in the empire and consequently, controlled the distribution of women.
+Furthermore, men always had higher status wherever the spheres overlapped.
+Scholars have stressed that among Andean peoples, women did most of the work: they raised children, cooked, produced cloth, and worked alongside men in the fields.

-However, under Spanish rule, the patriarchal system of Spain influenced men to be the majority political leaders in Andean communities, showing how Spanish society placed a higher value on men than women.
-In Spanish society, a woman's legal status was defined by her personal status, primarily whether she was married or single, as outlined by Siete Partidas and the Leyes de Toro, the Spanish empire's statutory codes and rules.
+However, because patriarchal Spanish society valued men more highly than women, Andean men gradually became the majority of political leaders in Andean communities.
+In Spanish society, a woman's legal status was defined by her personal status, primarily whether she was married or single, as outlined by Siete Partidas and the Leyes de Toro, the Spanish Empire's statutory codes and rules.
 If the woman inherited resources or received a monetary marriage settlement from her husband, she was free to do whatever she wanted with them, but only with the consent of any male subject in her family or her husband.
 There were, however, ways to circumvent Spanish law.
 In the traditional indigenous culture, for example, a mother gave her inheritance to her daughter, but this was not permitted under Spanish law.
 As a result, a male figure had to act as an intermediary for the daughter to receive her intended inheritance from her mother.
 The drawback was that it provided male figures room to take advantage of women's assets.